FrAttila7/FrAttila7/README.md

 - 👋 Hi, I’m @FrAttila7
-- 👀 I’m interested in IT, Video editing and Video games
+- 👀 I’m interested in IT, Video editing
 - 🌱 I’m currently learning IT system operation

 <!---